 Now, let’s talk a little bit about Texas.
 First of all, it’s a big state with 254 counties.
 Harris County, Houston has the largest population, followed by Dallas.

 They hold auctions in Texas every month.
-That means they’re authorized to have 254 auctions every single month.
+That means they’re authorized to have 254 county tax sales every single month.
 You can spend the rest of your life there and never leave Texas, and you’ll find a lot of auctions.